What is the fund's mandate?

 must include all projected expenses, the total cost of the project, any expected revenues, as well as other funding sources you have applied to and the status of those applications (if applicable).

 Sample budgets can be found here.

 Incomplete applications will not be considered.
-To schedule a meeting about a project proposal, please email the CSU Sustainability Coordinator (firstname.lastname@example.org).
+For questions, or to schedule a meeting about a project proposal, please email the CSU BIPOC Committee, firstname.lastname@example.org.